JonathanGWesterfield/TamuGradeAnalyzer-IntelliJIntegration/README.md

 # Download
 The runnable .jar file is located in out/Jars/Tamu Grade Analyzer.jar.
 Feel free to download it by clicking "Download."
+However, you may need to call it from the command line.
+There have been recent issues where it doesn't run by simply clicking on it.

 # Documentation